 Rosacea is a skin condition that often shows up as redness on your face.
 Pustules from rosacea are small, pus-filled bumps that can appear on the skin during a papulopustular rosacea flare-up.
-Rosacea pustules are formed when inflammation is triggered in the skin and leads to the development of these pus-filled bumps.
+Rosacea pustules are formed when inflammation is triggered in the skin and leads to the development of these pustules.

-What is Papulopustular Rosacea?
+What Is Papulopustular Rosacea?

 Papulopustular rosacea is a subtype of rosacea that often gets mistaken for acne due to its similar appearance.
 It is sometimes called inflammatory rosacea or acne rosacea.
 While classic rosacea primarily involves facial redness and visible blood vessels, papulopustular rosacea also includes red bumps (papules) and pus-filled bumps (pustules), resembling acne.
-Papulopustular rosacea can include common symptoms of rosacea such as skin sensitivity and flushing.

 @russwong.md